ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/partners/qnx.rst

 Choose an installation folder, we use ``D:\qnx\qnx800`` for the rest of this guide.

-In the "Install" screen, "QNX® Software Development Platform 8.0" should be selected.
+In the "Install" screen, several packages of different GA versions will be listed but the newest GA version should not be higher than 8.0.5.
 Hit "Next >", then hit "Finish".

 QNX Software Center will now download the toolchain.
 A summary will be produced after, dismiss it when you are satisfied.